dgroomes/typescript-playground/enums/README.md

 The items defined in a TypeScript enum are called *members*.
 This is important for me to remember because I'm tempted to call them fields or entries.

 TypeScript enums are a bit unusual.
-They are significantly different than enums in other languages and [in many cases you can still get the effect of enums by using object types](https://www.typescriptlang.org/docs/handbook/enums.html?azure-portal=true#objects-vs-enums).
+They are significantly different from enums in other languages and [in many cases you can still get the effect of enums by using object types](https://www.typescriptlang.org/docs/handbook/enums.html?azure-portal=true#objects-vs-enums).
 I'm probably going to stay away from enums until I grok TypeScript better.